minahil004/project003_atm/README.md

-# project003_atm
-This is simple ATM code for balance inquiry and amount withdrawal.
+"# ATM Code for money withrawal and balance inquiry"